Mexico

 Neither COMEXUS nor the U.S. Embassy/Consulate will assist in locating or helping secure housing for U.S. Fulbright grantees.

-The host institution will provide temporary housing options.
+The host institution may provide temporary housing options.
 Nonetheless, it is the grantee's responsibility to find permanent housing.
 Although the grant provides a modest relocation award, the Commission recommends having sufficient personal funds to cover move-in expenses.

 Visa requirement

 COMEXUS will assist in a pre-authorization visa approval process for the grantees prior to their arrival in Mexico.
-Within 30 days of arriving in Mexico, grantees must exchange their visa for a Tarjeta de Residente Temporal - Estudiante
+Within 30 days of arriving in Mexico, grantees must exchange their visa for a Tarjeta de Residente Temporal - Estudiante.

 Candidates must have a Visa Authorization from a Mexican Consulate before entering the country on a Fulbright scholarship.
 For this reason, and due to Mexican immigration laws, candidates with current legal residency in Mexico will not be considered.